veelenga/i3ipc-ruby/README.md

 Below you can find examples of usage some replies from local i3 wm.
 Output depend on my config and will be different in other env.
 A list of messages to send and replies you can find in [Receiving replies from i3](https://i3wm.org/docs/ipc.html#_receiving_replies_from_i3).

 Each reply from i3 wm will be parsed and packed in a special object.
-That object responds to any method with a name of an original name of i3 wm attribute in the reply (yes, **method_missing** involved here).
-So you can access attributes in very useful way.
+That object responds to any method with a name of an original name of i3 wm attribute in the reply.
+So you can access attributes in a very useful way.
 Find examples below.

 ### Command